 - Employees working for a private business with more than 500 employees are excluded from the temporary paid leave provisions of FFCRA.
-Almost 421,000 Nebraskans are employed by large businesses that are not covered by the FFCRA.[∨] - Private businesses with less than 50 employees may qualify for exemptions to provide paid leave for school and child care closings if the leave would jeopardize their business.^{vi} That means that just under 234,000 Nebraskans are at risk of losing access to leave under this exemption.^{vii} - Employers of health care providers or emergency responders may opt out of providing paid leave under FFCRA. - While FFCRA protects workers from retaliation for using these new leave provisions, businesses with less than 25 employees do not have to restore workers to their same positions after using emergency paid family and medical leave if the position was eliminated due to financial constraints during such leave.^{viii} - Paid family and medical leave only applies to those caring for a child, not one's own illness.
+Almost 421,000 Nebraskans are employed by large businesses that are not covered by the FFCRA.[∨] - Private businesses with less than 50 employees may qualify for exemptions to provide paid leave for school and child care closings if the leave would jeopardize their business.^{vi} That means that just under 234,000 Nebraskans are at risk of losing access to leave under this exemption.^{vii} - Employers of health care providers or emergency responders may opt out of providing paid leave under FFCRA.
+This has been defined so broadly to include any employee that works in a health care facility, including janitorial or cafeteria staff. - While FFCRA protects workers from retaliation for using these new leave provisions, businesses with less than 25 employees do not have to restore workers to their same positions after using emergency paid family and medical leave if the position was eliminated due to financial constraints during such leave.^{viii} - Paid family and medical leave only applies to those caring for a child, not one's own illness.
 For those needing paid leave for another reason, ten sick days are not enough.
-If someone is exposed to COVID-19, the CDC recommends self-quarantining for 14 days after the exposure as it can take up to two weeks from exposure to the onset of symptoms while the individual is still contagious.^{ix} When an individual begins showing symptoms, the CDC then advises they continue self-quarantining for at least 10 days after the symptoms began and three days after their fever has stopped.^x Due to the long incubation period and time of illness when an individual is still contagious, 80 hours of paid sick time is not sufficient for individuals to remain home until they are no longer contagious. - We should strive for paid sick leave policies that ensure full pay, regardless of reason for leave.
+If someone is exposed to COVID-19, the CDC recommends self-quarantining for 14 days after the exposure as it can take up to two weeks from exposure to the onset of symptoms while the individual is still contagious.^{1X} When an individual begins showing symptoms, the CDC then advises they continue self-quarantining for at least 10 days after the symptoms began and three days after their fever has stopped.^X Due to the long incubation period and time of illness when an individual is still contagious.
+80 hours of paid sick time is not sufficient for individuals to remain home until they are no longer contagious. - We should strive for paid sick leave policies that ensure full pay, regardless of reason for leave.
 For those already living paycheck to paycheck, taking less than full pay for sick leave is likely not an option and may force them to continue working while caring for someone who is sick, increasing risk of contagion.